 Ready to fly the friendly skies?

 InsuranceHotline.com compared quotes for travellers with no pre-existing health conditions going on vacation for a 10-day trip, and the following were some of the best travel insurance rates provided.
-It didn’t matter if the destination was the U.S., Mexico, U.K., France or Cuba (the top five destinations for Canadian travellers), the rates were all the same for $5 million in coverage with no deductible.
+It didn’t matter if the destination was the U.S., Mexico, Cuba, the U.K., or the Dominican Republic (the top five destinations for Canadian travellers), the rates were all the same for $2 million in coverage with no deductible.

 |Traveller(s)||Travel insurance rate quotes|